-We could say that the UK is suffering from agoraphobia – anxiety where sufferers perceive a space over which they have little or no control.
+Is the UK is suffering from agoraphobia – anxiety where sufferers perceive a space over which they feel hopeless?

-To my left-field lateral thinking brain, I could not help but think of the collective skills or ‘goods’ that farmers have in store when dealing with the wide open environment.
 The trouble is that current anxiety is causing some environmentalists to think that only use of ‘the stick‘ (enforcing regs and tightening up prescriptive schemes) will ensure wildlife is protected.
-Perhaps we can’t blame them after the stitch-up as part of the last CAP reform when ‘greening’ ended up as a red herring that blacked out any real benefit to biodiversity.
+Perhaps we can’t blame them because of the stitch-up during the last CAP reform when ‘greening’ ended up as a red herring blacking out any real benefit to biodiversity.

 But waving a stick is rarely conducive to encouraging long term delivery of wildlife.